 a bowl whisk the flour with the salt.

-In the bowl of your electric mixer (or with a
+In the bowl of your electric mixer (or with a hand mixer), beat

-beat until smooth (about 2 minutes).
+combined.
 Beat in the vanilla extract.
 Gently stir in the flour

 mixture just until incorporated.

 sandwiching two cookies together and there will be a small 'window or cut out'